nautobot/nautobot-app-bgp-models/docs/dev/models.md

 # BGP Data Models

-This plugin adds the following data models to Nautobot:
+This app adds the following data models to Nautobot:

 - AutonomousSystem
 - PeeringRole